anirudhk-tech/email-agent/Readme.md

 This document guides you through the process of installing Docker Desktop on a Windows machine using WSL 2.
 Follow the steps below to install, verify, and start using Docker.

+## What is Docker?

+Docker is a platform designed to help you develop, ship, and run applications inside lightweight, portable containers.
+Containers package your application's code along with its dependencies, ensuring that it runs quickly and reliably in different computing environments.
+This simplifies deployment, scalability, and management of applications across various platforms.

 ## Table of Contents

 - [Prerequisites](#prerequisites)